-where g is the number of generations required to solve the problem, $g{max}$ is the maximum number of generations sizes.
+where g is the number of generations required to solve the problem, g{max} is the maximum number of generations 4

+Figure 2a and 2c show the performance on the onemax problem and the contiguous bits problem respectively.
+The results on the onemax problem and the contiguous bits problem are nearly identical.
+The adaptive algorithm can find the optimal solution in all runs over the range of population sizes.
 The diverse random algorithm occasionally finds the optimal solution in all runs.
 The uniform random algorithm achieves the moderate performance.
 The static algorithm attains the lowest performance.
-Figure 3 and 5 illustrate the unuse factor on the onemax problem and the contiguous bits problem respectively.
+Figure 2b and 2d illustrate the unuse factor on the onemax problem and the contiguous bits problem respectively.
 The unuse factor graphs indicate that the proposed method has the highest remaining generation number.
 This means that the proposed method uses the shortest period in finding the optimal solution.
 The static algorithm has the lowest convergence rate.
 When increasing the population size, the unuse factor reduces to zero.
 This means that the static algorithm is unable to find the optimal solution in the given time.